n0b0k/INO/README.md

 #      Initial NFT Offerings

-## hello@chronchain.io
+## essodong@pm.me hello@chronchain.io

 ## Friday 12 March 2021

 #### Abstract

-Tokenimics have long played a big role in the success or failure of token-based companies.
+Tokenomics have long played a big role in the success or failure of token-based companies.
 And it drives some companies to be more focused on token design than the shipment of the product or the value creation of the company.
 And sometimes participants abandon the projects or the companies fail to deliver.

 We believe INO or Initial NFT Offering can help protect the interest and incentivize tokensale participants.